cerebral/cerebral/packages/docs/content/api/05_connect.en.md

 ## Connect

 ### Choosing a view type
-Cerebral theoretically can use any view layer.
+Cerebral technically can use any view layer.
 Currently it officially supports [React](https://facebook.github.io/react/) and [Inferno](http://infernojs.org/).
 From a Cerebral perspective they have the exact same API, you just have to choose to import from **cerebral/react** or **cerebral/inferno**.
-For specific API differences please check their documentation.
+For specific API differences of the two view libraries please check their documentation.

 Choose React if you want a huge ecosystem of shared components and documentation.
 Inferno is faster than React and is recommended to be used when you do not depend heavily on 3rd party components.